Santhosh-Gowda23/Connect-vtex-from-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## How To Access VTex OOTB GraphQL APP.

+1.Uncomment Line 11 on /apollo-client.js.
+2.On the client side(browser) the default route will be "/", we should be able to see the Categories listing it on the home page.

+## How to Access Vtex OOTB Rest APIs.

+Uncomment line 43 in pages/index.js and comment the rest of the code

+## How To Access Custom service's GraphQL APP.

+On the client side navigate to /custom route and uncomment the line 10 on /apollo-client.js